zclconf/go-cty/docs/convert.md

 final result should have.
 There are two important additional concerns that result from this design intent:

-* If the input type has additional attributes that are not mentioned at all in the target type, those additional attributes are silently discarded during conversion, leading to a new object value that has a subset of the attributes of the input value, and whose type therefore conforms to the target type constraint.
+- If the input type has additional attributes that are not mentioned at all in the target type, those additional attributes are silently discarded during conversion, leading to a new object value that has a subset of the attributes of the input value, and whose type therefore conforms to the target type constraint.

-* If any of the attributes of the target type are marked as optional using the **currently-experimental** `cty.ObjectWithOptionalAttrs` constructor, type conversion will tolerate those attributes being absent in the given type, and the resulting value will include appropriately-typed null value placeholders as the values of those omitted attributes.
+- If any of the attributes of the target type are marked as optional using the **currently-experimental** `cty.ObjectWithOptionalAttrs` constructor, type conversion will tolerate those attributes being absent in the given type, and the resulting value will include appropriately-typed null value placeholders as the values of those omitted attributes.

   This behavior is subject to change even in future minor versions of the `cty` module, so that we can try it out with experimental versions of calling applications and adjust the details of the behavior if needed.
   Hopefully this mechanism will be stabilized in a future release, if those downstream experiments are successful.

+## Conversion from Object Types to Union Types

+A union type is mechanically similar to an object type which requires exactly one of its attributes to have a non-null value, and so there are unsafe conversions available from object types to union types with that concept in mind.

+An object value can convert to a union type if and only if:

+- All of the attributes in the source type which match with variant names in the destination type have convertable types.
+- At least one attribute of the object type has a name that matches a variant of the union type.
+- Exactly one attribute of the source object has a non-null value.
+- The one non-null attribute of the source object has a name that matches one of the union variants.

+The resulting union value's selected variant is the name of the one non-null attribute in the source object, and that variant's value is the result of converting the object attribute's value to the tuple variant's type.

+If the source object is an unknown value then the type-related constraints above must hold but the value-related constraints will be deferred, and the resulting union value will also be unknown.